If you’ve been looking into literacy apps for your kid, chances are that you’ve heard of Learn with Homer!

 This way you can check if the app is actually the right choice for your child before committing to anything!

 However, if you go for the annual subscription, you can save quite a lot.
-The monthly subscription will work out for less than $4.99/ month! (total of $59.99 per year).
-They also offer a lifetime subscription for $99.99.
+The monthly subscription is only $6.66/ month! (total of $79.99 per year).

 Conclusion

-If you have a young child that needs to learn about letter names and sounds, and develop Phonemic Awareness, Homer could be a very useful tool to set up those crucial foundational skills that they need to become fluent readers.
+If you have a young child that needs to learn about letter names and sounds, and develop Phonemic Awareness, Homer can be a very good tool to use to set up those crucial foundational skills that they need to become fluent readers.

 The design of the app feels nice and modern.
 The activities are fun and engaging.
 The vast library of read-aloud stories in this app can also help your child fall in love with stories and reading!